Create a rule for HTTP or HTTPS traffic

 --position <position>

-— the position of the policy in the rule.
-Indicate if there will be more than one policy with the same action in the rule, the policy with position1
+— position of the policy in the rule.
+Specify if there will be multiple policies with the same action in the rule, the policy with position1

 <listener_name>